12/29/2021

 "You won't have lights or the stove, but the microwave will work and there are some flashlights in the last kitchen drawer by the exit door."

 We cobbled together canned soup in the microwave.
 It tasted like heaven.
 We hadn't been buying much canned food after overspending on cabs to and from the laundromat.
 Too bad we didn't think to bring our latest laundry to the fire station...they had washers and dryers.
+Well, I guess they wouldn't work, anyway, because they weren't on the list of things the generator would work.

 I had a second can of soup, and Jillian fed Katie, then took her upstairs saying she was going to shower and check the clothing and shoe donation boxes.